 - T2: hyperintense 4

-- IP/OP: frequently containing microscopic fat resulting in focal or diffuse non-curvilinear signal loss in opposed phase (in 60% 7) - this must not be mistaken for macroscopic fat frequently found in angiomyolipomas 6
+- in and out of phase: frequently containing microscopic fat resulting in focal or diffuse non-curvilinear signal loss in opposed phase (in 60% 7) - this must not be mistaken for macroscopic fat frequently found in angiomyolipomas 6

 Treatment and prognosis

 Clear cell renal carcinoma has a worse prognosis than papillary and chromophobe types, but not as bad as rare and aggressive forms such as medullary and collecting duct renal cell carcinoma.
 The 5-year survival rate for patients with clear cell renal cell carcinoma is 50-70%, but it decreases to 10% when metastatic 9.

 - 1. Cairns P. Renal Cell Carcinoma.
 Cancer Biomark.
 2010;9(1-6):461-73. doi:10.3233/CBM-2011-0176 - Pubmed

 - 2. Ng C, Wood C, Silverman P, Tannir N, Tamboli P, Sandler C. Renal Cell Carcinoma: Diagnosis, Staging, and Surveillance.
 AJR Am J Roentgenol.
 2008;191(4):1220-32. doi:10.2214/AJR.07.3568 - Pubmed